Deputyship support for families

 Is this for you?

 This is for family members of someone whose affairs are managed by a professional deputy through the Court of Protection.
-That includes parents, siblings, spouses, adult children, and other close relatives.

 Families come to professional deputyship through different routes: a serious injury, a clinical negligence settlement, a disability present from birth, or a loss of capacity.
 The legal arrangement is the same, but the family experience varies.